fariahh-basha/demo/README.md

 # demo
-This repository is made to learn the basic commands of git
+This repository is made to learn the basic commands of git..